BeiningBogen/iOS-Kristiania/Lesson05/README.md

 # Delegate pattern (Cont'd)

-Delegate-pattern by a lot of classes, some of the well known ones are:
+Delegate-pattern is used by a lot of classes, some of the well known ones are:

 - UINavigationController
 - UITableView